Tim Murtagh: Domestic career

 He played for Surrey as a backup bowler.
 After injuries to many of the Surrey bowlers in 2005, he has found himself having to lead the attack on several occasions.
 Murtagh took figures of 6/24 against Middlesex in the 2005 Twenty20 Cup which at the time that was his best bowling figures in the short form games.

 Murtagh played in just two of Surrey's County Championship matches in the 2006 season and as a result, he searched for opportunities with other clubs.
 Across seven seasons at Surrey, Murtagh played 34 first-class matches scoring 874 runs at an average of 32.37 and taking 68 wickets at an average of 37.72.
 He also played 65 List-A matches in which he took 79 wickets at an average of 32.63.

 He signed a two-year contract with Middlesex in December 2006 and since moving to Middlesex, Murtagh's bowling average has significantly dropped.
 As of September 2020, he has taken 725 first-class wickets at an average of 23.74 in 186 games for Middlesex, almost 14 runs per wicket better than his figures at Surrey.
 Similarly his bowling average in List A matches for Middlesex is six runs less than it was for Surrey.

-Consistent in all forms of cricket and with a liking for the big occasion, he took 104 wickets in all three formats in 2008.
-Surprisingly, he was overlooked for the England development squad, but had his chance to shine in Middlesex's trip to Antigua for the Stanford 20/20 for 20.
-Together with Steven Finn he led Middlesex's attack in 2011 helping them win promotion with 80 wickets at 20.98.

 In 2019, he stopped playing international cricket, when he was "forced to make a decision between turning out for Middlesex or Ireland, as Ireland cricketers were no longer allowed play in county cricket as non-overseas players due to their recently gained status as a Full Member of the ICC."
 When a grace-period for Irish players expired in 2019, he retired from international cricket to continue playing for Middlesex.
 In November 2019, he announced a two-year contract extension with Middlesex, signing on to play all formats for 2020.
 He was not playing on the county circuit in 2020, as cricket had been suspended due to COVID-19.

 In April 2022, in the opening round of matches in the 2022 County Championship, Murtagh took his 900th wicket in first-class cricket.

+On 18 September 2023, Murtagh announced that he would retire from professional cricket at the end of the 2023 county season and it was confirmed that he would move into a coaching role at Middlesex.